-As a Pokémon fan, I’ve always been captivated by the creativity and skill behind Pokémon trainer art.
-There’s something magical about seeing your favorite trainers brought to life through unique, imaginative illustrations that truly showcase the bond between trainer and Pokémon.
+As a Pokemon fan, I’ve always been captivated by the creativity and skill behind Pokemon trainer art.
+There’s something magical about seeing your favorite trainers brought to life through unique, imaginative illustrations that truly showcase the bond between trainer and Pokemon.
 It’s no wonder this art form has gained such a following!

 Pros:

-six colorful characters on posters
+✅ six colorful characters on posters

 ✅ Set D stars Volkner, May, Marnie, Allister, Bea, and Gloria